-Dr Ben MadinBVMS MVPHMgt PhD MANZCVS
+Dr Ben MadinBVMS MVPHMgt PhD MANZCVS GAICD

-Before joining AusVet, Ben had a mixed career in private practice and government, both in Australia and the United Kingdom.
+Before joining Ausvet, Ben had a mixed career in private practice and government, both in Australia and the United Kingdom.
 He has extensive experience in disease investigation and control programs, and the development of information systems.

-After initially working in artificial breeding in the wheatbelt in Western Australia, he moved into mixed private practice, and developed an interest in herd health programs.
-After working in Victoria and South Australia, Ben ended up in the Northern Territory, where he developed an increasing interest in animal health programs and research.
-He joined the Department of Agriculture in Western Australia and worked on disease surveillance and research programs in the Pastoral region of the state.
+After initially working in artificial breeding in the wheatbelt in Western Australia, he moved into mixed private practice and herd health programs in Victoria, South Australia and the Northern Territory.
+He developed an increasing interest in animal health programs and research, and joined the Department of Agriculture in Western Australia and worked on disease surveillance and research programs in the Pastoral region of the state.